-- 1. EERE shares responsibility with the Prime Recipient for the management, control, direction, and performance of work under this award. - 2.
-EERE reviews and approves in a timely manner project plans, including project management, testing and technology transfer plans, and recommending alternate approaches, if the plans do not address the critical programmatic issues. - 3.
-EERE participates in project management planning activities, including risk analysis, to ensure EERE Technology Office requirements or limitations are considered in performance of the work elements. - 4.
+- 1. EERE shares responsibility with the Recipient for the management, control, direction, and performance of the Project. - 2.
 EERE may intervene in the conduct or performance of work under this Award for programmatic reasons.
-Intervention includes the interruption or modification of the conduct or performance of project activities. - 5.
-EERE promotes and facilitates technology transfer activities, including disseminating Technology Office results through presentations and publications.
+Intervention includes the interruption or modification of the conduct or performance of project activities.